Stensel8/STENSEL8/README.md

 From a young age, I've been fascinated by technology.
 When I was 12, I took apart my Nintendo gaming console to discover how it worked.
 Not long after, I repaired my father's laptop, which further fueled my passion for ICT.
 I'm currently studying ICT at Saxion University of Applied Sciences with a focus on Cloud & Cybersecurity, and I have in-depth knowledge of Windows and Linux systems.

-At this time, I'm not open to new, unknown connections or recruitment; for business matters, you can of course contact me.

-My focus is on **privacy**, **security**, and robust system management.
-I'm not a hardcore coder - I care more about building, patching, maintaining, and securing the systems behind the scenes.
+My main focus is on **privacy** and **security**, I'm not a hardcore coder - I care more about building, patching, maintaining, and securing the systems/infrastructures behind the scenes.

 ### 🔧 Tech
 ![Linux](https://img.shields.io/badge/Linux-FCC624?style=for-the-badge&logo=linux&logoColor=black)